Intent to Deliver

 - The process is strictly regulated by exchange rules regarding timing, quality, and location of delivery.

-How the Delivery Process Works
+How the Intent to Deliver Process Works

 Important Considerations for Traders